Big Sur Camping: Finding the Magic of Big Sur

 I hope you found the information in this guide helpful!

-Big Sur is a hell of a dreamy place and there are a lot of cool camping opportunities to be found here—though over the years Big Sur has changed quite dramatically.
-This wild stretch of coastline is not the Big Sur of the 1960s anymore (which of course is true everywhere!).
+Big Sur is a hell of a dreamy place – certainly one of the most magical places in the USA to visit – and there are a lot of cool camping opportunities to be found here.
+However, the sad truth is that Big Sur has changed quite dramatically over the years.
+This wild stretch of coastline is not the Big Sur of the 1960s anymore (which of course is true everywhere)!

-If you have realistic expectations of what Big Sur has become, in addition to possessing the motivation to get off the beaten path, you’ll have an amazing time in Big Sur.
-Despite the tourist hordes, Big Sur is still one of my favorite sections of the coast I have explored—anywhere on earth.
+If you have realistic expectations of what Big Sur has become, in addition to possessing the motivation to get off the beaten path, you’ll have an amazing time exploring and camping in Big Sur.
+Despite the tourist hordes, Big Sur is still one of my favorite sections of the coast I have explored – anywhere on earth.

 Get out there and experience it for yourself.
 Making a Big Sur camping trip or two is without a doubt the best way to take it all in.
 Good luck, amigos!